-You might not know, but Interior Designer is a protected title in Ontario.
-A You might not know, but Interior Designer is a protected the in oritano.
+A You might not know, but Interior Designer is a protected title in Ontario.
 That means you have to be a Registered member of ARIDO to use it.
 The Title is regulated to make sure the public knows who is qualified to practice interior design.
 ARIDO regularly sends cease and desist letters to individuals who use the title without the right.